1983 Finnish parliamentary election: Results

+By electoral district

 Aftermath

 Seven weeks of negotiations led to the formation of a four-party coalition composed of the old standbys, the SDP, Kesk, the SFP, and, for the first time, the SMP.
 The SMP was given the portfolios for taxation (Deputy Minister of Finance) and for labor, with the aim of taming it through ministerial responsibility.
 Because the government, led by the SDP's Sorsa, had the support of only 122 votes out of 200, rather than the 134 needed to ensure the passage of much economic legislation, it might not have been expected to last long.
 However, it distinguished itself, however, by being the first cabinet since World War II to serve out a full term.
 Its survival until the March 1987 elections was an indication of a newly won stability in Finnish politics.

 The Sorsa cabinet stressed the continuation of traditional Finnish foreign policy, the expansion of trade with the West to counter what some saw as too great dependence on Soviet trade, and the adoption of measures to reduce inflation.
 The economic measures of the government were stringent and fiscally conservative.
 Public awareness of the necessity of a small exporting nation's remaining competitive allowed the adoption of frugal policies.
 The 1984 biannual incomes policy arrangement was also modest in its scope.
 The rival demands for the one for 1986 were less so, however, and President Koivisto had to intervene to ease hard negotiations.
 One segment of the work force, civil servants, won a large pay increase for itself after a seven-week strike in the spring of 1986.
 The government also brought inflation down from the double-digit levels of the early 1980s, but it was less successful in lowering unemployment, which remained steady at about 7 percent.